yamule/SCOLLAGEN/README.md

 If you made models with [three.js](https://github.com/mrdoob/three.js) by mrdoob, and you added objects directly under the scene object,

-1. Make an element whose id is "dldiv" in your HTML document.
+i.
+Make an element whose id is "dldiv" in your HTML document.
-2. Define functions 'makeCollada' and 'makeDLLink' as follows.
+ii.
+Define functions 'makeCollada' and 'makeDLLink' as follows.

 <pre>
 function makeCollada(){